Links on SoundGuys may earn us a commission. Learn more.

 To call them one-offs might be a little reductive, but HyperX offers all sorts of great gaming headsets that don’t quite fall into the Cloud or Cloud Stinger product ranges.
 These HyperX gaming headsets are almost all notably more expensive than the $100-$130 USD range Cloud headsets, and they all bring rather unique features or designs to set them apart.

 If metal builds with suspension bands are more your speed, the HyperX Cloud Revolver and Cloud Revolver 7.1 bring that to the table.
 These headsets don’t really look anything like other HyperX Cloud headsets, with a black and grey color scheme, large suspension band, and headphones with more of an angular design flourish to them.
-The Revolver is a little on the heavy side, and it can get uncomfortable over time, but it’s a competent wired gaming headset, and the more expensive 7.1 version brings the same USB soundcard as the HyperX Cloud Alpha S for about $150 USD.
+The Revolver is a little on the heavy side, and it can get uncomfortable over time, but it’s a competent wired gaming headset, and the more expensive 7.1 version brings the same USB soundcard as the HyperX Cloud Alpha S.

 Gamers looking for something wireless should check out the HyperX Cloud Flight and Cloud Flight S. These primarily plastic gaming headsets also have a pretty distinctive look, with headphones that swivel and lay flat, and an array of controls on the side.
 These headsets sport great battery life, great audio, and a decent mic, and they’re very comfortable to boot.